GLOBAL E-COMMERCE LOGISTICS MARKET

 - Private owned: most of the players in the market are private owned like Amazon, e-bay, Alibaba, etc.

-RECENT TRENDS IN THE INDUSTRY
+RECENT TRENDS IN E-COMMERCE LOGISTICS MARKET

 - With the advent of Amazon into the pharmacy retail has given a huge potential to logistics players in both the forward and reverse logistics.